Jan 13, 2020

 [UPDATE] The Supreme Court will take up Texas v.
 Azar on an expedited basis.
 Time frame for briefs and oral arguments has not been announced.

 Risk corridors.
-The Supreme Court is already reviewing a third ACA case.
-It is a challenge brought by health insurance companies seeking $12 billion in “risk corridor payments” that were envisioned by the ACA.
+On April 27, the Supreme Court ruled in favor, 8-1, of commercial health insurers arguing that they are owed $12 billion under the ACA’s risk corridor program.
 The risk corridor program was designed to compensate insurers who lost money in the early years of the exchanges, but congressional Republicans blocked CMS from making most of the promised payments.

 Association health plans.
 One lawsuit challenges the administration’s expansion of association health plans through a Department of Labor rule that seeks to make it easier for small employers to band together and offer plans that do not have to comply with ACA consumer protections.
 A panel of the U.S. Court of Appeals for the D.C.
 Circuit heard oral arguments in November.
 A ruling is expected in the coming months.